CAN-SPAM Act and Sendlane

 - Identify the message as an ad

-- Tell contacts where you are located (Your message must include your valid physical postal address)
+- Tell contacts where you are located (Your message must include your valid physical postal address in your Sender information)

 - Honor opt-out requests promptly